spack/spack-tutorial/tutorial_environments.rst

    :emphasize-lines: 1

-We can demonstrate this by building a really simple MPI program.
+We can demonstrate use of these environment settings by building a really simple MPI program.

-Make a simple test program called ``mpi-hello.c`` that contains the following statements:
+Let's create a program called ``mpi-hello.c`` that contains the following
+code:

 .. code-block:: c